 \subsection{Ablation Studies}

-\textbf{Retriever.} For the retriever, we experiment with three choices --- MINERVA, breadth-first search and one-hop neighborhood (Table~\ref{tab:retriever_ablations}).
-For both datasets, the MINERVA retriever outperforms BFS and one-hop neigh. by a significant margin.
-This can be attributed to the fact that MINERVA is explicitly trained to find paths that lead to target entity using RL, whereas the other two approaches correspond to uninformed search strategies.
-We further analyse the statistics for target entity coverage in the subgraph (Table~\ref{tab:retriever_ablations}).
-As MINERVA outperforms the BFS retriever by a significant margin, this shows that higher target entity coverage in subgraph potentially leads to better performance.
+\textbf{Retriever.} For the retriever, we experiment with three choices --- MINERVA, breadth-first search, and one-hop neighborhood (Table~\ref{tab:retriever_ablations}).
+For both datasets, the MINERVA retriever outperforms BFS and one-hop neighborhood by a significant margin.
+This performance advantage can be attributed to the explicit training of MINERVA using reinforcement learning (RL) to discover paths leading to the target entity, whereas the other two approaches rely on uninformed search strategies.
+To gain further insights, we analyze the statistics for target entity coverage in the subgraph (Table~\ref{tab:retriever_ablations}).\footnote{The one-hop neighborhood retriever has a low coverage as we used a small sample of one-hop edges following the HittER baseline.} As MINERVA outperforms the BFS retriever by a significant margin, this indicates that higher target entity coverage in the subgraph potentially contributes to better performance.
 However, the one-hop retriever outperforms BFS despite lower target entity coverage.
-This could be attributed to the fact that in this case, the reader better learns to ignore the noisy subgraph inputs\footnote{The one-hop neigh. retriever has a low coverage as we used a small sample of one-hop edges following \citep{chen-etal-2021-hitter}.}.
+This can be attributed to the fact that the reader better learns to ignore the noisy subgraph inputs due to the smaller context size provided by the one-hop retriever.\\

-\textbf{Reader.} For the reader, we experiment with omitting the cross-attention layers, omitting the subgraph representation in the aggregate representation for link prediction, omitting the query representation and using fully-connected attention in Transformer instead of the graph-induced attention structure.
-The results are shown in Table~\ref{tab:reader_ablations}.
-The most signficant drop in performance is caused by dropping the graph-induced attention structure, which shows that our novel attention design plays a key role in overall performance.
-The use of cross-attention brings notable improvement in metrics such as Hits@1.
-Among the query and subgraph feature representation, the former has a greater contribution to the performance.
+\textbf{Reader.} For the reader, we perform several ablations to evaluate the impact of different design choices.
+We investigate the impact of cross-attention, subgraph feature representation, query representation and using fully-connected attention in Transformer instead of the graph-induced attention structure (Table~\ref{tab:reader_ablations}).
+The most significant drop in performance is caused by dropping the graph-induced attention structure, which shows that our novel attention design plays a key role in overall performance.
+Among the query and subgraph feature representations, the former has a greater contribution to the performance.